SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • You choose when to capture.

 The snapshot is the reading.
-The meaning is owned by your application and your support process.
+Interpretation belongs to your application, operators, and review process.

 WHAT IS CAPTURED